-- 15. The LGA has been working with both DLUHC and local authorities to ensure that this funding is utilised effectively. - 16.
-At this stage, we have ensured that all authorities have been in contact with DLUHC and will be working with DLUHC colleagues to design and implement an engagement strategy to ensure that this continues. - 17.
-We are also contacting local authorities to understand obstacles and challenges to utilising this funding, with an aim to develop a programme of support accordingly.
+- 13. In December 2022, DLUHC began distributing £8m in New Burdens funding to 59 authorities to support their remediation of dangerous cladding. - 14.
+The LGA has been working with both DLUHC and local authorities to ensure that this funding is utilised effectively. - 15.
+At this stage, we have ensured that all authorities have been in contact with DLUHC and will be working with DLUHC colleagues to design and implement an engagement strategy to ensure that this continues.

+- 16. We are also contacting local authorities to understand obstacles and challenges to utilising this funding, with an aim to develop a programme of support accordingly. - 17.
+We continue to encourage authorities to consider whether they would benefit from a JIT inspection.
+Please contact brian.castle@local.gov.uk for any enquiries and interest.